CodeNed/Break-It/README.md

 	B: Grants two additional balls.
 	F: Grants a force field that protects the bottom of the screen.
 It has 3 charges.
-	G: Temporarily trasforms all balls in play into giant balls.
+	G: Temporarily transforms all balls in play into giant balls.
 Giant balls are 3 times larger.
 	P: Temporarily transforms all balls in play into power balls.
 Power balls crush through bricks!
 	S: Grants the ability to shoot for a limited amount of time.
 	W: Grants additional paddle width for a limited amount of time.